flutter/packages/packages/rfw/README.md

-When contributing code, ensure that `flutter test --coverage; lcov --list coverage/lcov.info` continues to show 100% test coverage, and update `run_tests.sh` with the appropriate expectations to prevent future coverage regressions.
+When contributing code, ensure that `flutter test --coverage; lcov --list coverage/lcov.info` continues to show 100% test coverage, and update `test_coverage/bin/test_coverage.dart` with the appropriate expectations to prevent future coverage regressions.
+(That program is run by `run_tests.sh`.)